BJW333/RoMaLM/README.md

     layer_drop=0.0
 )
 ```
 This is just an example.
-Adjust hyperparameters as needed for your training setup.
+Adjust hyperparameters as needed for your setup.

 ---